Comprehensive High-resolution Chemical Spectroscopy of Barnard's Star with SPIRou: Introduction

 \section{Introduction}

 M dwarfs are the most common type (\citealt{henry1994solar}; \citealt{winters2019solar}; \citealt{Reyle_2021}) of stars in the Galaxy.
 The determination of fundamental parameters of M dwarfs impacts many fields of astrophysics, from the study of the chemical evolution of stars to the internal modeling of their potential exoplanets' interior structure.
 The typical mass and radius of M dwarfs lie within 0.1-0.74 M$_{\odot}$ and 0.1-0.67 R$_{\odot}$ (\citealt{mann2015constrain}; \citealt{reiners2018carmenes}) making them the smallest types of stars in the main sequence.
 As an immediate result of their low mass and almost fully convective nature, the hydrogen-burning timescale in M dwarfs can be much longer than the age of the Universe, often several hundred Gyr depending on the mass of the star \citep{chabrier2000theory}.
-Their small size and low luminosity lead to short orbital periods for planets in the habitable zone (HZ), which makes them ideal targets for searching and characterizing HZ exoplanets via transit (e.g., \citealt{muirhead2014characterizing}; \citealt{martinez2017stellar}) and radial velocity methods (\citealt{campbell1988search}; \citealt{latham1989unseen}; \citealt{mayor1995jupiter}).
+The small size and low luminosity of M dwarfs, result in their habitable zone being much closer to the star.
+Consequently, planets within this habitable zone naturally have shorter orbital periods, which makes them ideal targets for searching and characterizing HZ exoplanets via transit (e.g., \citealt{muirhead2014characterizing}; \citealt{martinez2017stellar}) and radial velocity methods (\citealt{campbell1988search}; \citealt{latham1989unseen}; \citealt{mayor1995jupiter}).
 Occurrence rate studies (e.g., \citealt{bonfils2013harps}; \citealt{dressing2015occurrence}; \citealt{mulders2015increase}; \citealt{gaidos2016they}; \citealt{Cloutier-Menou_2020}; \citealt{Hsu_2020}) have also shown that M dwarfs host more short-period planets than more massive stars, and the Kepler mission's observations have revealed the planet occurrence rate of 2.5\,$\pm$\,0.2 planets per M dwarf for the targets with radii 1-4 R$_{\oplus}$ and period $<$ 200 days (\citealt{dressing2015occurrence}).

-Many studies (\citealt{fischer2005planet}; \citealt{bond2006abundance}; \citealt{guillot2006correlation}; \citealt{mulders2015increase}) have suggested that giant planets are formed more commonly around solar-type stars with high metallicity.
-It also has been suggested that circumstellar disks with lower metallicities have shorter lifespans because the gas disk dissipates more rapidly, preventing a sufficiently massive core from growing to accrete gas (\citealt{yasui2009lifetime}).
-These studies among many recent observations (e.g., \citealt{sousa2011spectroscopic}; \citealt{sousa2019metallicity}; \citealt{adibekyan2019heavy}) have shown a correlation between the physical properties of exoplanets and metallicity of their parent star, which suggests and emphasizes the importance of high-resolution chemical analysis of M dwarfs.